asherikov/codeincomplete/README.md

 - Choose `YAML` or `JSON` by default. `XML` is unnecessarily verbose, lacks array type, has ambiguous choice between attributes and child nodes.
-Custom formats such as `TOML` should also be avoided since they are generally inferior to `YAML`/`JSON`.
+Custom formats should also be avoided since they are generally inferior to `YAML`/`JSON`.

 - Use serialization / reflection libraries to abstract from a particular file format, e.g., <https://github.com/asherikov/ariles>.

-- Don’t forget to respect transformation API symmetry –- sooner or later you are going to need to modify configuration during execution and export it for future use.
+- Don’t forget to respect transformation API symmetry – sooner or later you are going to need to modify configuration during execution and export it for future use.

+- When you come to the point where you need to export configurations make sure that you are not mixing configuration with saved state of the system.
+State is something that is less persistent and valuable, e.g., the last time the software checked for updates.

-- Global configuration of the system, e.g., via ROS parameter server, is quite convenient, but should always be used as read-only from services.
+- Global configuration of the system, e.g., via ROS1 parameter server, is quite convenient, but should always be used as read-only from services.
 Use messages or services to pass parameters between services instead.